automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Amphicoelias.md

 # Amphicoelias
-## Description: Could it have been the biggest dinosaur that ever lived?
+## Could it have been the biggest dinosaur that ever lived?